-The construction of the square begins in 1729, by order of Phillip V, with the square being meant primarily for bull fights.
+The construction of this square began in 1729, by order of Phillip V, with the square primarily intended for bull fights.
 Today, it is seen as one of the most beautiful squares in Spain and in the whole of Europe.
 The space offers a paradoxical optical illusion.
-It seems a perfect quadrangle, although, as seen from an aerial photo, the shape is irregular.
-The baroque façades of the building, which surrounds and defines the square perimeter, seem perfectly symmetrical on a first glance, but, in reality, not one of them has the same height.
-Entire books have been written about the square in Salamanca, and, to this day, it is considered the absolute model of Spanish squares.
+From the ground it appears to be a perfect quadrangle, but when seen from an aerial photo, the shape is irregular.
+The baroque façades of the building, which surround and define the square’s perimeter, seem perfectly symmetrical at first glance, but in reality, none of them are the same height.
+Entire books have been written about this square in Salamanca, and, to this day, it is considered the absolute model of Spanish squares.

-Hlavné námestie means Great Square in Slovak, but the early history of the city and of its central square is tied to German colonists, who arrive here at the middle of the 13th century, on the invitation of King Béla IV of Hungary.
-The city of Košice, called Kaschau in German, Kassa in Hungarian, Cașovia in old Romanian chronicles, existed at the crossroads of great trading routes linking the Baltic Sea to the Black Sea, Poland to Transylvania, the east to the south of Europe.
-The urban space is rigorously structured.
-Three parallel roads follow the north-south direction, and the middle one becomes progressively wider towards the place where it meets the main east-west artery, thus giving birth to special, lens shaped square.
-The lens shape is due to the building of the square in the space that used to function as a trade fair.
-The trade fair existed in a widening of the road, halfway between the castle and the abbey, before any other building.
-The shape is also due to uniting, through a typical process of a synoecism, two distinct settlements before the 13th century, whose border was the square of the present.
-In the middle, right at the intersection point of these two axes, the German colonists raised a parish church.
-Its place is taken in the 14th century by the Gothic cathedral of Saint Elisabeth, to this day the largest cathedral in Slovakia.
-The tower of Saint Urban, containing a seven tonne bell, and the chapel of Saint Michael, both Gothic and built in the 14th century, flank the cathedral, resulting in a unique and unitary whole.
+Hlavné námestie means Great Square in Slovak, but the early history of this city and its central square is tied to the German colonists who arrived here in the mid-13th century, at the invitation of King Béla IV of Hungary.
+The city of Košice (Kaschau in German, Kassa in Hungarian, and Cașovia in the old Romanian chronicles), existed at the crossroads of great trade routes linking the Baltic Sea with the Black Sea; Poland with Transylvania; the east of Europe with the south of Europe.
+Its urban space is rigorously structured.
+Three parallel roads run from north to south, with the middle road becoming progressively wider until it meets the main east-west artery, forming a special, lens-shaped square.
+The lens shape is due to the construction of the square in a region that formerly functioned as a trade fair.
+The trade fair took place in a widened section of the road, halfway between a castle and an abbey, before any other buildings were constructed.
+The shape also comes from the unification, through a typical process of a synoecism, of two distinct pre-13th century settlements, whose borders were those of the present-day square.
+At its centre, where these two axes intersect, the German colonists erected a parish church.
+In the 14th century this church was replaced by the Gothic Cathedral of Saint Elisabeth, the largest Cathedral in Slovakia to this day.
+The tower of Saint Urban, containing a seven tonne bell, and the Chapel of Saint Michael, both Gothic and built in the 14th century, flank the Cathedral, creating a unique and unitary whole.
 The theatre, a Neo-Baroque jewel, was finalised in 1899.
-The Gothic houses, the Renaissance and Baroque palaces, Art Nouveau buildings define the perimeter of the square.
-The contour of the old walls is clearly visible in the circular track of nearby streets.
-The lens shaped square from Košice is the largest and most coherent urban ensemble of its kind, typical for eastern Slovakia.
+Gothic houses, Renaissance and Baroque palaces, and Art Nouveau buildings define the perimeter of the square.
+The contours of the old city walls are clearly visible along the circular paths of the adjacent streets.
+The lens-shaped square of Košice is the largest and most coherent urban ensemble of its kind, typical of eastern Slovakia.